upenn-libraries/htr2hpc/README_Docker.md

 - adds the `escriptorium/local_settings.py` file, which imports the htr2hpc
   module
-- modifies the `requirements.txt` file to include the htr2hpc module, and
+- modifies the `requirements.txt` file to include the htr2hpc module,
+- add the `escriptorium/uwsgi.ini` custom web server configuration, and
 - runs `pip install` to install the htr2hpc module.

 The `pennlib-escriptorium-nginx` image is built from `./nginx/Dockerfile`.